Montgomery bus boycott: Background

-Murder of Emmett Till; trial and acquittal of the accused

-In August 1955, four months before Parks's refusal to give up a seat on the bus that led to the Montgomery bus boycott, a 14-year-old African American from Chicago named Emmett Till was murdered by two white men, John W. Milam and Roy Bryant.
-The picture of his brutally beaten body in the open-casket funeral that his mother requested was widely publicized, specifically by the weekly newspaper Jet, which circulated in much of the black community in the North.
-His accused killers were acquitted the following month.
-There was massive outrage at this verdict both domestically and internationally.
-In an interview on January 24, 1956, published in Look magazine, the two men admitted to murdering Till.

-Keys v.
-Carolina Coach Co. decision

-In November 1955, three weeks before Parks's defiance of Jim Crow laws in Montgomery, the Interstate Commerce Commission (ICC), in response to a complaint filed by Women's Army Corps Private Sarah Keys, closed the legal loophole left by the Morgan ruling in a landmark case known as Keys v.
-Carolina Coach Co..
-The ICC prohibited individual carriers from imposing their own segregation rules on interstate travelers, declaring that to do so was a violation of the anti-discrimination provision of the Interstate Commerce Act.
-However, neither the Supreme Court's Morgan ruling nor the ICC's Keys ruling addressed the matter of Jim Crow travel within the individual states.

 History

-Under the system of segregation used on Montgomery buses, the ten front seats were reserved for white people at all times.
-The ten back seats were supposed to be reserved for black people at all times.
-The middle section of the bus consisted of sixteen unreserved seats for white and black people on a segregated basis.
+Under the system of segregation on Montgomery buses, the 10 front seats were reserved for white people at all times.
+The 10 back seats were supposed to be reserved for black people at all times.
+The middle section consisted of 16 unreserved seats for white and black people on a segregated basis.
 White people filled the middle seats from the front to back, and black people filled seats from the back to front until the bus was full.
 If other black people boarded the bus, they were required to stand.
 If another white person boarded the bus, then everyone in the black row nearest the front had to get up and stand so that a new row for white people could be created; it was illegal for white and black people to sit next to each other.
 When Rosa Parks refused to give up her seat for a white person, she was sitting in the first row of the middle section.